-The ability to sell internationally is becoming more important for businesses of all kinds, and not having capability in 2019 is potentially crippling.
+The ability to sell internationally is becoming more important for businesses of all kinds, and not having capability is potentially crippling.

 Both Magento and OpenCart have an international reach that touches over 200 countries across the globe.
 Meaning, online businesses are free to operate with virtually any customer audience, regardless of which platform they choose to use.